mislav/blog/_posts/2011-06-22-ruby-verbose-mode.md

 This avoids the warning, but it forces us to make this check from every method that uses this variable.
 If our RoleSystem was really complex and had 20 methods, this would need at minimum 20 identical checks scattered throughout the code.
-All because we dared to use a feature of Ruby.
+This makes the code look bloated very quickly, so developers will usually choose to not bother with this.

 ### Method redefined warning